infinum/eightshift-docs/website/forms/php/shortcodes.md

 ## esFormsROIP

-This shortcode is used to toggle content in the result output block based on the API response.
-If you API response returns a specific key it will use that value and replace the default content.
+The `esFormsROIP` (_Result output item part_) shortcode allows showing certain content inline, based on the user input.
+The content is shown if the provided `name` matches the fields defined within filters.

 ```php
 [esFormsROIP name="<key>"]Default content[/esFormsROIP]